Did You Just Install a WordPress Blog By Yourself?

 I tried to load it countless times to the same frustrating message: – server IP address could not be found.

-At this point I started suspecting that it was just a downtime on the main servers but wasn’t really sure.
+At this point, I started suspecting that it was just downtime on the main servers but wasn’t really sure.

 I called the Host but their calls weren’t going through.
 I mailed them to no reply.